ThomasGreiner/money-proc/README.md

 Run `npm start --silent` to output chart as SVG or run `npm start -- --debug` to output parsed records data.

+Run `npm run server` to start a local web server for accessing the data via a web GUI.

 ## Data Format

 ### Files